Marder (infantry fighting vehicle): Combat service

 With the first unit delivered in summer 1971, the Marder IFV remained untested in combat for 38 years until July 2009 when they defended a German combat outpost against the Taliban in Chahar Dara district of Afghanistan's Kunduz Province, killing and wounding scores of enemies.
 Since then, the Marders have been involved in heavy fighting several times.
 The vehicles have proved to be extremely useful and have been praised as a great tactical asset by German troops.
 However, the crews have been subject to great physical stress as none of the vehicles are equipped with air conditioning systems.

 Two Marders were damaged by improvised explosive devices in the course of a German-led offensive on Taliban fighters in Quatliam, on 31 October 2010.
 Later in the battle, code-named by the Coalition "Operation Halmazag", a single Marder beat off a Taliban attempt to outflank positions held by German paratroopers.
-In June 2011, a German Marder was destroyed near Kunduz by a 200 kg (440.91 lbs.)
+On 2 June 2011, a German Marder was destroyed near Kunduz by a 200 kg (440.91 lbs.)
 IED, killing one soldier and injuring five others.

 The Marder was deployed during the Kosovo War as part of the German peacekeeping forces sent as part of NATO's Kosovo Force (KFOR).

+On 29 March 2023, Ukrainian Minister of Defence Oleksii Reznikov announced that Marders donated from Germany during the 2022 Russian invasion of Ukraine had arrived in the country.
+They were first used by the 82nd Air Assault Brigade in August as part of the 2023 Ukrainian counteroffensive; 100 vehicles had been delivered by that time.

+According to the Oryx blog as of 9 May 2025, at least 47 Ukrainian Marders 1A3 had been visually recorded lost by photos or videos; 28 destroyed, 12 damaged or abandoned and 7 captured.